Reewr/promise-phantom/docs/webpage.md

 page.set('paperSize.width', '50px')  .then((result) => {// result is true or false depending on success});page.get('paperSize.width')  .then((value) => // value of paperSize.width);
 ```
 <a name="Page+evaluate"></a>
-### page.evaluate(fn) ⇒ <code>object</code> &#124; <code>string</code> &#124; <code>number</code> &#124; <code>date</code>
+### page.evaluate(fn) ⇒ <code>Promise(StringifiableValue)</code>
 [evaluate](http://phantomjs.org/api/webpage/method/evaluate.html)Evaluates the given function in the context of the web page.
 The executionis sandboxed.
 Any extra arguments to this function will be sent to the sandboxedfunction in the same order.
 These arguments has to be serializeable!
 The function can also return value.
 However, this functionality is still abit unstable and can therefore cause undefined returns.
-The return valuehas to be serializable.
+The return valuehas to be JSON.stringifiable.

 **Kind**: instance method of <code>[Page](#Page)</code>